 If you’re stopping by the Freeport Restaurant, you have to taste some of their bacon and ham, both of which are smoked in the restaurant’s in-house smoker!
 You also have to try their sausage, which is homemade and absolutely delicious.Read More >

 Known for their daily specials and friendly service, Johnny B's is a local favorite.
 Enjoy Johnny’s Scrambler in the morning, or a delicious steak and scampi for dinner.Read More >

 As soon as you step in the door of Grape Arbor Bed and Breakfast, your senses will be met with the sweet smells of home-baked bread and cookies.
 This bed and breakfast is focused on providing its guests the most comfortable, and delicious, stay possible.
 The owners even cure and smoke their own bacon!
 Before you fall asleep in their beautifully decorated rooms, all of which are named after different varieties of local grapes, you must relax with a glass of wine next to the fireplace in the library, or enjoy the surrounding gardens on the sun porch.Read More >

 Penn Shore Vineyards

 Along the shores of Lake Erie, you'll find this 40-year old winery.
 Stop by the tasting bar to sample their goods, and then take a stroll through rows of French hybrid and American vines.
 You’ll see firsthand where their award-winning wines come from.

 Tom Ridge Environmental Center

-Watch movies on a 4-story high big screen or learn about the wildlife in the surrounding Presque Isle habitat.
-Indoors or outdoors, you have 3,200-acres of land to explore.
+Watch movies on a four-story high big screen or learn about the wildlife in the surrounding Presque Isle habitat.
+Indoors or outdoors, you have 3,200 acres of land to explore.